GioFic95/UAV-object-detection/afc/make_dataset/labeling/readme.md

 Once you installed everything, if you want to resume your work, it is sufficient to repeat the steps 4, 7, 8, 9.

+If you can't see the buttons, which should be at the bottom of the image, you can try to enlarge the window.

 If you want to continue your labeling work in a different moment, the script will resume directly from the next picture with respect to the last one from which you submitted some labels, so, remember to **fill